jeremycohoe/cisco-ios-xe-panda-lab-terraform/README.md

 cpu_periodic = "3000"
 ```

-# Review variables.tf
+# Review cpu.tf

-We could name the variables better here but we didn't yet so sorry.
-This file shows the variable definitions and the default vaules.

-This file also has the list of variables that are looped through as part of the additional .tf configuration files for CPU and additonally defined Xpaths.
+The CPU.tf has the loop which is used to loop through the Subscription ID Numbers and Xpaths from the previous configuraiton file.
+It also has some values defined for the encoding, stream, and update interval defaults.

 ```
+resource "iosxe_mdt_subscription" "cpu_subs" {
+  for_each               = var.cpu_subscriptions
+  subscription_id        = each.key
+  stream                 = "yang-push"
+  encoding               = "encode-kvgpb"
+  update_policy_periodic = var.cpu_periodic
+  source_address         = var.source_address
+  filter_xpath           = each.value.xpath
+  receivers = [
-variable source_address {
+    {
+      address  = var.receiver_ip
-    type = string
+      port     = var.receiver_port
-    default = "1.1.1.1"
+      protocol = "grpc-tcp"
-    description = "Source address"
     }

-variable receiver_ip {
-    type = string
-    default = "1.1.1.1"
-    description = "Receiver IP"
-}

-variable receiver_port  {
-    type = string
-    default = "57500"
-    description = "Port to send data to"
-}

-variable example_periodic {
-    type = string
-    default = "6000"
-    description = "Long update interval"
+  ]
 }

 variable cpu_periodic {
     type = string
     default = "100"
     description = "Short update interval"
 }

 #CPU.tf